LSU-UE5/UE5-Materials/animation/README.md

 ##### `Step 8.`\|`UE5MAT`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 So when the Alpha in the LERP node is set to `1` we get no glow as it selects the B input which sends 0 to the glow.
-Change the Alpha to `0` and you get the A input which is a multiplied yellow glow.
+Change the Alpha to `0` and you get the A input which is a multiplied glow.
+Notice how it lights the ground!
+This is new to UE5.

 ![alt_text](images/lerpOneZero.png)